-If you want to market your business to millennials and young people, show them that you care about more than just making a profit.
+If you want to market your business towards targeting millennials and young people, you need to show them that you care about more than just making a profit.
 Choose a cause that you and your partners or employees are truly passionate about, and get involved.
 Participate in fundraisers related to that cause, or pledge to donate a portion of your proceeds.

 And don’t be afraid to let your customers know what you’re doing.
-Post about it on social media and ask your viewers questions.
-Ask for their opinions about the cause.
-Ask who else is involved, and ask viewers for tips on how you can do better.
+Turn to social media and ask your viewers questions.
+Ask for their opinions about the cause, ask who else is involved, and ask viewers for tips to help your business become more informed about the issue.
 Young people will appreciate that your company is “about more than just the business,” and you’ll gain not just any customers – but loyal customers who share your passions.